sablier-labs/v2-periphery/SECURITY.md

 Vulnerabilities contingent upon the occurrence of any of the following also are outside the scope of this Program:

-- Front-end bugs
+- Front-end bugs (clickjacking etc.)
-- DDOS attacks
+- DDoS attacks
 - Spamming
 - Phishing
 - Social engineering attacks